 Loading Dock Safety

-Loading docks are a hub of activity in warehouses and distribution centers.
-In most companies, this is the primary location of movement of product coming into and moving out of a facility.
+Loading docks are a hub of activity in manufacturing plants, warehouses, industrial buildings and distribution centers.
+In most companies, this is the primary location of movement of product in and out of a facility.
 A loading dock is a recessed bay in a facility where trucks are loaded and unloaded.
-They are commonly found at manufacturing plants, warehouses and other industrial buildings.
 Loading docks may be exterior, flush with the building envelope or fully enclosed.
 Part of a facility's service or utility infrastructure, loading docks typically provide direct access to staging areas, storage rooms and freight elevators.
-When looking at the different operations taking place in a warehouse, distribution center or other unloading operation, loading dock environments can be one of the more hazardous areas.
+When looking at the different operations taking place in a warehouse, distribution center or other loading/unloading operations, loading dock environments can be one of the more hazardous areas.
 Because no two facilities are exactly the same, no across-the-board solution for loading dock safety exists.

-Loading docks have an increased potential for serious injury, the following are just a few hazards that present themselves on and around loading dock areas.
+Loading docks have an increased potential for serious injury, the following are just a few of the more common hazards that occur on and around loading dock areas:

 - Forklifts overturning